baikalos/vendor_baikalos/docs/features.md

 - System info on QS panel
 - Toggle to show/hide app icons on toast messages
 - Torch Quick-settings tile and options for longpress on power button to enable it
-- Upload crash logs to aicp haste
+- Upload crash logs to baikalos haste
 - VoLTE icon switchable
 - Volume button playback control when screen off
 - Volume buttons additional toggle to switch music tracks/cursor control on keyboard